Snu Abecassis: Biography

-Daughter of the Danish journalists Erik Seidenfaden and Jytte Kaastrup-Olsen, Ebbe Merete was born in Copenhagen on 7 October 1940.
-As a child she was given the nickname Snu, which means "smart" in the Danish language.
+Daughter of the Danish journalists Erik Seidenfaden and Jytte Kaastrup-Olsen, Ebba Merete was born in Copenhagen on 7 October 1940.
+As a child she was given the nickname Snu, which means "smart" in Danish.

 In 1961, she married Alberto Vasco Abecassis.
 She moved to Portugal after a year and the couple's three children were born there.
 In 1965, under her direction, the publishing house Publicações Dom Quixote was founded in Lisbon.
 The company published both left-wing literary works and non-fiction, with a focus on those that were challenging to Portuguese political authority, or were as yet unpublished in Portuguese.
 It was the first to publish Pippi Longstocking and Alexander Solzhenitsyn in Portugal, as well as the first to publish The Two Cultures by C P Snow.

 Francisco Sá Carneiro was a Portuguese politician with whom Abecassis had an affair.
 She divorced her husband, but Sá Carneiro was unable to obtain a divorce from his wife.
 Despite this, they began to live together and also died together on 4 December 1980, in the Camarate air crash, which, in addition to Snu and Sá Carneiro, killed Adelino Amaro da Costa.
 The three were heading to a rally for the end of António Soares Carneiro's presidential campaign.
 It has been speculated that the crash was the result of an assassination attempt, but no group was prosecuted.